RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-OCEANIS-Global-AI-Standards-Repository-.md

 Source: [OCEANIS: Open Community for Ethics in Autonomous and Intelligent Systems]()

-Ethical Principles: Multiple Ethical Dimentions |
+Ethical Principles: Trustworthy AI |

 SDGs: 17.
 Partnership for the Goals |